sindresorhus/awesome/readme.md

 - [Crypto Currency Tools & Algorithms](https://github.com/kennethreitz/awesome-coins) — Digital currency where encryption is used to regulate the generation of units and verify transfers.
 - [Open Source Supporters](https://github.com/zachflower/awesome-open-source-supporters) - Companies that offer their tools and services for free to open source projects.
 - [Design Principles](https://github.com/robinstickel/awesome-design-principles) - Create better and more consistent designs and experiences.
-- [Regression Testing](https://github.com/mojoaxel/awesome-regression-testing) - Make sure your changes did not break your functionality or style.
+- [Visual Regression Testing](https://github.com/mojoaxel/awesome-regression-testing) - Make sure your changes did not break your functionality or style.

 ## License